Medically reviewed by Sanjai Sinha, MD. Last updated on Jan 7, 2021.

 Victoza comes in a prefilled injection pen.
 Ask your pharmacist which type of needles are best to use with your pen.

-Do not use Victoza if it has changed colors or has particles in it.
-Call your doctor for a new prescription.
+Do not use Victoza if it has changed colors or looks cloudy, or if it has particles in it.
+Call your pharmacist for new medicine.

-Victoza is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
-Follow your diet, medication, and exercise routines very closely.
-Changing any of these factors can affect your blood sugar levels.
+Victoza is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 Storing after your first use: You may keep "in-use" injection pens in the refrigerator or at room temperature.
 Protect the pens from moisture, heat, and sunlight.
 Use within 30 days.
 Remove the needle before storing an injection pen, and keep the cap on the pen when not in use.

 Usual Adult Dose of Victoza for Diabetes Type 2: